-Located in Campbell County and Gillette, Wyoming, Carbon Valley holds some of the nation’s most abundant mineral reserves, with unprecedented access to coal-to-product R&D centers.
+Located in Campbell County and Gillette, Wyoming, C-Valley holds some of the nation’s most abundant mineral reserves, with unprecedented access to coal-to-product R&D centers.

 It’s no secret that the energy space is moving towards a greener future.
-At Carbon Valley, our mission is to find a way to power the world with cleaner, alternative uses for coal and other fossil fuels.
-As the nation’s largest, most productive coal region with 165 billion tons of recoverable coal, Carbon Valley is an ideal location for those researching and creating new clean energy methods and products.
+At C-Valley, our mission is to find a way to power the world with cleaner, alternative uses for coal and other fossil fuels.
+As the nation’s largest, most productive coal region with 165 billion tons of recoverable coal, C-Valley is an ideal location for those researching and creating new clean energy methods and products.

 Home to leading projects from the University of Wyoming’s School of Energy Resources, as well as proximity to some of the nation’s cleanest power plants, the region is fostering innovation in Carbon Capture, Utilization and Sequestration (CCUS) technologies, as well as coal-to-product and rare earth element research and development.